raspberrypilearning/flip-treat-webcards/en/step_2.md

 --- task ---

 **Test:** View your webpage.
-You should be able to see an image of a Lapis Sarawak (a sweet treat from Malaysia) and your text describing it.
+You should be able to see an image of a Lapis Sarawak and your text describing it.

 <div>
-<iframe src="https://trinket.io/embed/html/0ea70b025f?outputOnly=true" width="300" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
+<iframe src="https://trinket.io/embed/html/0ea70b025f?outputOnly=true" width="400" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
 </div>

 --- /task ---